 27×13m free-roam team deathmatch — VR Base's first arena where opposing teams could move freely between each other.
 Level design, gameplay loop, multiplayer networking.

-I've spent the last six years deep in VR development — shipping titles, building the framework most of my studio runs on, and figuring out the awkward edges where physical hardware meets virtual presence.
+I've spent the last seven years in VR development — shipping titles, building the framework most of my studio runs on, and creating tools that make the rest of the team's work easier.